 Graduating from high school is an exciting time for so many reasons.
 For many, it means they’re heading to college, or about to begin basic training, or even starting work full-time.
-Graduation also symbolizes a new beginning as graduates begin to have the freedom to make some big adult decisions without their parent(s) deciding for them.
-With this freedom of being an adult comes the legal protections afforded all adults.
+Graduation also symbolizes a new beginning as young adults have the freedom to make some big decisions without their parent(s) deciding for them.
+With this freedom of being an adult comes the legal protections afforded to all adults.

 Durable Power of Attorney